Main International Violin Competitions

 Official Website: http://www.wieniawski.com.pl/

 The Competition founded by Marguerite Long and Jacques Thibaud in 1943.
 Since then it has become one of the most prestigious competitions in the world.
 It takes once every 3 years in Paris, France.
-The last Competition was held 5~15 November 2010.
-The 25 year old French violinist, Ms. Solenne Pa?dassi, won the First Prize.
-The next edition will be held from 14 to 20 November 2014.
+The last Competition was held 14~20 November 2014.
+The 27 year old Russian violinist, Mr. Aylen Pritchin, won the First Prize.

 The ARD International Music Competition is the biggest international competition in Germany for classical music.
 It takes place once each year in Munich, Germany.
 The first ARD International Music Competition took place in 1952.
 One of the uniquenesses of the competition is that the categories alter from year to year to include, solo instruments, as well as voice and chamber ensembles.
 The violin competitions were included in 18 times.
 The last violin competition was held from 2 to 20 September 2013.
 The first prize was not announced and Ms. Christel Lee from USA and Ms. Bomsori Kimwent from Korea tie for the Second Prizes.

 The International Violin Competition of Indianapolis was founded in 1982 under the artistic leadership of Josef Gingold to discover major violin talent and nurture those identified.
 Every four years since then, musicians and music lovers from all parts of the globe have focused their attention on "The Indianapolis."
 It has quickly established itself as one of the most respected music competitions in the world.
-The last competition has been held from 10 to 26 September 2010.
-23 year old Ms. Clara-Jumi Kang from Germany/South Korea won the First Prize and Gold Medal.
-The next competition will be held in September 2014.
+The last (9th) competition has been completed on 21 September 2014.
+Ms. Jinjoo Cho, 26, from Korea won the First and Gold Medal.

 Official Website: http://www.violin.org/